IN THE BEGINNING

 In the following years ambulances were added to the system as the population and the medical incidents increased.
 In 1981 an ambulance was added to the Georgetown Fire District to cover the northeast portion of the County.
 In 1985 ambulances were added to Pleasant Valley and Cameron Park areas.
 In 1991 an ambulance was added for the City of Placerville.
 In 2001 an ambulance was added to the El Dorado Hills area, and in 2004 an ambulance was added to Diamond Springs/El Dorado.

-This is a total of nine ambulances, most of them with backup units staged in the County at all times.
+There is a total of eight ambulances, most of them with backup units staged in the County at all times.
 These ambulances are used for the benefit of all and as they are assigned to various Districts or areas, they can be relocated, as needed, around the County.

 THE JOINT POWERS AUTHORITY